jonathanhestroffer/random-sampling/README.md

 </p>

-# Impact of Initialization on Global Optimization
+# Impact on Global Optimization

 Initialization is an important step for any model-based or metaheuristic global optimization algorithm.
 In this application, one would like to sample high-dimensional space as uniformly as possible to provide the model/algorithm a good starting point for further optimization iterations.
 As a consequence, some of the most popular black-box optimization packages and services including Google's Vizier, Optuna, SMAC3, and others, regularly employ quasi-random sequences for their initial random sampling.